 I worked in a Chinese restaurant when I was a teen; and these were always our most popular side dish, unsurprisingly as they’re amazing.

-We often eat these on their own with a sweet chilli dipping sauce for an easy, delicious dinner.
-Making these at home instead of grabbing them from a take-away mean you’re saving yourself money and calories – and can control the spice to exactly how you like them.
+We often eat these on their own with a sweet chilli dipping sauce for an easy, delicious dinner, but you can serve them alongside any of your favourite Chinese takeaway-style dishes.
+Making these at home instead of grabbing them from a takeaway mean you’re saving yourself money and calories – and can control the spice to exactly how you like them.

-The chips are midly spicy, and loaded with salty flavour.
-YUMMMMY!
+The chips are mildly spicy and loaded with salty flavour.
+YUMMY!

 How to make salt and pepper chips at home:

 2. Whilst the chips are cooking, chop the chilli and onion into small pieces and measure out your spices.

 4. Once your onions begin to caramelise, add the spice mix and stir to coat the vegetables.

 5. Then – it’s time to add the cooked chips to the pan.
 Turn the heat to low and then stir everything together to coat the chips with the spices, chilli and onion:

 - 1/2 tsp sugar